Atharva-Phatak/torchflare/README.md

 It provides an almost Keras-like experience for training your models with all the callbacks, metrics, etc

+Use TorchFlare to reduce the boiler plate code.
 ### ***Features***
 * _A high-level module for Keras-like training._
 * _Off-the-shelf Pytorch style Datasets/Dataloaders for standard tasks such as **Image classification, Image segmentation,